ValerieNguy/CSE151A_Final_Project/README.md

 ### Model 1: Linear Regression

-#### Overview
-- Baseline model used to predict `total_amount` from selected features.
-- Purpose: Establish a reference for comparison with more complex models.

-#### Implementation Details
-- Split the dataset into training and testing sets using an 80:20 ratio (`random_state=151` for reproducibility).
-- Trained a Linear Regression model with default hyperparameters.
-- Evaluated performance using Mean Squared Error (MSE) on both training and testing sets.
+The first model implemented was a Linear Regression model, serving as a baseline to predict total_amount based on the selected features.
+The purpose of this model was to establish a reference point for evaluating the performance of more complex models.
+The dataset was split into training and testing subsets using an 80:20 ratio, with a random_state of 151 to ensure reproducibility.
+The model was trained with default hyperparameters and evaluated using Mean Squared Error (MSE) on both training and testing sets.
+This baseline provides a straightforward yet effective comparison for subsequent models.

 ### Model 2: Decision Tree Regressor

-#### Overview
-- Introduced to capture non-linear relationships in the dataset that Linear Regression could not address.
-- Purpose: Improve prediction accuracy by modeling complex interactions between features.

-#### Implementation Details
-- Dataset: Same training and testing sets as used for Model 1 (80:20 split, `random_state=151`).
-- Hyperparameter tuning:
-  - `max_depth`: Limits the depth of the tree to prevent overfitting.
-  - `min_samples_split`: Minimum number of samples required to split a node.
-  - `min_samples_leaf`: Minimum number of samples required to be in a leaf node.
-- Evaluated using Mean Squared Error (MSE) on training and testing sets.
+The Decision Tree Regressor was introduced to address non-linear relationships in the dataset that the Linear Regression model could not capture.
+Its purpose was to improve prediction accuracy by modeling complex interactions between features.
+The dataset was split into training and testing sets using the same 80:20 ratio and random_state=151 as Model 1 for consistency.
+Hyperparameter tuning was performed to optimize the model, focusing on parameters such as max_depth to control tree depth and prevent overfitting, min_samples_split to determine the minimum number of samples required to split a node, and min_samples_leaf to specify the minimum number of samples required in a leaf node.
+The model’s performance was evaluated using Mean Squared Error (MSE) on both training and testing datasets, ensuring a robust assessment of its predictive capabilities.

 ### Model 3: Random Forest Regressor

-#### Overview
-- Introduced to reduce overfitting and improve generalization compared to the Decision Tree model.
-- Purpose: Leverage an ensemble approach to better capture non-linear relationships and variability in the dataset.

-#### Implementation Details
-- Dataset: Same training and testing sets as used for previous models (80:20 split, `random_state=151`).
-- Hyperparameter tuning:
-  - Used `GridSearchCV` on a 10% random sample of the training data to optimize:
-    - `n_estimators`: Number of trees in the forest.
-    - `max_depth`: Maximum depth of each tree.
-    - `min_samples_split`: Minimum number of samples required to split a node.
-    - `min_samples_leaf`: Minimum number of samples required in a leaf node.
-  - Identified the best hyperparameters using 3-fold cross-validation.
-- Trained the final model on the full dataset using the best parameters from GridSearchCV.
-- Evaluated performance using Mean Squared Error (MSE) on both training and testing sets.
+The Random Forest Regressor was introduced to improve generalization and reduce overfitting compared to the Decision Tree model.
+By leveraging an ensemble approach, this model aimed to better capture non-linear relationships and variability within the dataset.
+The dataset was split into training and testing subsets using the same 80:20 ratio and random_state=151 as the previous models.
+Hyperparameter tuning was conducted using GridSearchCV on a 10% random sample of the training data, optimizing parameters such as n_estimators (number of trees in the forest), max_depth (maximum depth of each tree), min_samples_split (minimum samples required to split a node), and min_samples_leaf (minimum samples required in a leaf node).
+The best hyperparameters were identified using 3-fold cross-validation.
+The final model was then trained on the full training dataset using these optimized parameters.
+Performance was evaluated on both training and testing datasets using Mean Squared Error (MSE), providing insights into the model’s ability to generalize and predict effectively.

 ## Results